 In 2017, we discovered how easy it was to travel with Hattie when we stay at Aloft Hotels.
 Aloft allows dogs to stay—no questions asked—if the dog is under 40 pounds.

 We made it a goal to take more weekend trips this year, and because Aloft allows pups, Hattie got to go too!
 So, Hattie got to go to Chicago once (She didn’t care much about the Bean as you can see in the photo) and Louisville twice.

 We also took a few trips without Hattie.
 So, she stayed with family and friends.
 During one trip, Hattie got to go to her good dog friend Stanley’s birthday party, and Angel (Stanley’s mom) sent us this sweet pic!

 Before I left Treefrog, Hattie was the office dog.
 It took her a few months to get used to me working from home.
 (She was pretty bored for a while.)
 So, here’s a photo from one of our last days at Treefrog!

 As you can see in the other photo, I made a mistake this year . . .
 One weekend while he was gone, I made the mistake of letting Hattie sleep in bed with me for the first time.
 There was no going back after that.
 Sorry, Zach.
 My fault, but you have to admit she’s the best cuddler!

 I mean, look at her.
 She’s such a good snuggler!

 And, yes.
 We’re those crazy people who include their dog in all of their family photos!

 We took daily family summer walks, which Hattie loved, but I think it’s safe to say she loved running through leaves and playing in the snow even more.

-We took Hattie to all of our family Christmases, because, well, she’s family too!
+Hattie went to all of our Christmases with us this year because she’s family too!